View Tamala Bering-Morris's Obituary on SJ-R.com and share memories

 Springfield, IL—Tamala L. Bering-Morris, 58, of Springfield, passed away on Sunday, July 21, 2019 at St. John's Hospital in Springfield.

 She was born on March 24, 1961 in Decatur, a daughter of Wilson Morrison and Betty J. (Beal) Bering III.
-She married Larry Morris on May 14, 2016 in Springfield; he survives.
+She married Larry Morris on May 14, 2016 in Springfield; he survives, along with their dog, George.
 Other survivors include her mother, Betty of Decatur, her daughter, Lorraine Chaney of Decatur and her sister, Kimberly Bering of Alton.
 She was preceded in death by her Father, and a brother: Wilson Morrison Bering IV.

-Tami loved listening to music, mushroom hunting and was very patriotic.
+Tami loved listening to music, especially the Rolling Stones, mushroom hunting and was very patriotic.
 She was an avid CUBS fan.

 Published in Print in The State Journal-Register from July 25 to July 26, 2019